dr-matt-smith/php-symfony-6-book/00_content/part02/chapter08b_related_fixtures.md

 Create a class `Campus`  with a single `name` String property.

-Use the CLI make tool: `php bin/console ma:en Campus`
+Use the CLI make tool: `symfony console ma:en Campus`